-Introduction of draft resolutions
+Introduction of draft resolutions ?

-In accordance with past practice, the sponsor will introduce the draft proposal, in the Committee of the Whole (COW) (a technical committee of the Commissions, where resolutions are discussed and approved before they are submitted to the plenary for adoption), indicating amendments and additional sponsors, as necessary.
+In accordance with past practice, the sponsor will introduce the draft proposal in the Committee of the Whole (COW) (technical Committee of the Commission in which resolutions are discussed and approved before they are submitted to Plenary for adoption) of the Commission, indicating amendments and additional co-sponsors as necessary.
 The Secretary of the COW consults with the delegation on the timing of that introduction, coordinating it with the date of issuance of the draft text in all languages.
-Proper procedure would indicate that no informal consideration of a draft proposal can take place prior to its introduction.
-However, to allow greatest flexibility and use of the limited time allocated to the COW, sponsors, together with interested delegations, may begin informal negotiations on draft resolutions before they have been circulated in the six official UN languages or introduced, as long as the extended Bureau and the Commission are informed and agree.
+Proper procedure would indicate that no informal consideration of the draft can take place prior to introduction.
+However, to allow greatest flexibility and use of the limited time allocated to the COW, sponsors together with interested delegations may begin informal negotiations of draft resolutions before they have been circulated in the six official UN languages or introduced, as long as the Extended Bureau and the Commission are informed and agree.